fryklund/poisson2d/README.md

 Run the code:

 1, Launch the Julia REPL
+2, In the Julia REPL, write ']' followed by 'activate .'
-2, In the Julia REPL, write 'include("startup.jl")'
+3, In the Julia REPL, write 'include("startup.jl")'